 Stones or skins:

 I work with the stones because it is are easier to save the pits than the skins.
 I know quite a few dyers who dye with the skins alone or the skins and stones together.
 This is where you can try both and see what works for you.
 I have read that some people get more salmony colour results from the skins and more pinks from the stones.
 You will get different results depending on what you use, the type of avocado & the time of the year.

 Vintage lace and tulle dyed with avocado stones

 Before you start your dyeing it is very important to prepare your fabric by removing any residues, waxes or oils from the fibre.

 I pretreat/scour my fabric beforehand by washing in the machine on a warm or hot cycle with a tablespoon of soda ash, if you don't have soda ash you can use soda crystals or baking soda.
 This will help remove any impurities, waxes oils etc. If your fabric or garment is heavily soiled maybe run it through twice.
 Do not put any detergent in as this will make it harder for the dye to penetrate the fibres of the fabric.
 Once my fabric has been prepared I like to cut it up into strips and do some test runs before any fabric or garment dyeing.

 A note of Fabric:

-As I work with cellulose fibers ( plant based fabrics ) all my testing & the results you see here are on Linen which is a plant/cellulose fiber.
-Natural dyeing works beautifully with natural fibers.
-If you are looking to dye yarn or animal fiber you would need to follow instructions for animal fibers which I will be adding at some point in the hopefully not too distant future.
-You should get good results on natural fibers such as cotton and linen.
+As I work with cellulose fibres ( plant-based fabrics ) all my testing & the results you see here are on Linen which is a plant/cellulose fibre.
+Natural dyeing works beautifully with natural fibres.
+If you are looking to dye yarn or animal fibre you would need to follow instructions for animal fibres which I will be adding at some point in the hopefully not too distant future.
+You should get good results on natural fibres such as cotton and linen.
 I have had better results on linen than cotton.

 A note on Colour: